Surya-Ray1/Credit-Card-Fraud-Analysis/README.md

 4. Visualization 📈: Tools analyze and display the processed data, enabling data-driven reporting based on organizational needs.

 ## 🔄 Transaction Batch Processing Pipeline
+The batch pipeline highlights the integration of OLTP and OLAP systems.
+It starts by extracting data from MongoDB, processing it using Spark, and loading it into S3 for further OLAP operations.

 ![Transaction Batch Process Architecture](./images/OLTP_OLAP_Pipeline_Overview.jpg)